 - The Ally Network is a USC support network for LGBTIQ+ students and staff to seek confidential support.
 USC staff and students who want to learn more about diverse genders and sexualities can complete training to join the Ally network, where you’ll gain the knowledge to support LGBTIQ+ communities.

 For staff training opportunities: Learning and Development Calendar via MyUSC.
 2020 dates TBA

 For student training opportunities: Register via the Student hub.

 Support for students

 Student Wellbeing can provide one-on-one counselling and assist with other health and wellbeing areas.
 For students who are gender transitioning, this can include the development of communication plans with academics and other USC departments on your behalf.
 For more information visit Student Wellbeing.

-Queer Coffee Catch Up: A USC Social Support Group
+Pride Club: A USC Social Support Group

 For more information go to Student Wellbeing.